 The countdown is real and it is on!
-Today’s song was Santa Baby and while there are many versions I think it is safe to say that only the original will suffice.
+Today’s song is Santa Baby and while there are many versions I think it is safe to say that only the original will suffice.
 I found it interesting that there is no official music video available for this song.
 It was quite hard to find a version that was considered acceptable for the blog without adding an age restriction considering we’re all aware of how sensual the song really is.

 I didn’t post anything yesterday as a result of what turned out to be a wild night out on a pub crawl.
 Suffice to say I will not be drinking again this week… However, we did put up our Christmas decorations – I’ll share some pictures with you later in the week!